CCR FAQ - Poseidon Se7en+

 How much does a Poseidon Se7en+ cost?

 A better wording of the question might be 'How much does it cost to switch from an open-circuit diver to a rebreather diver?'
 The price of the rebreather itself can vary significantly depending on configuration options.
 Plus there are usually additional equipment purchases depending on what existing gear you have that can be re-purposed.
 Training, particularly if travel is required, will be a significant cost.
-I suggest budgeting a total amount of about $15,000.00 minimum.
+I suggest budgeting a total amount of at least $15K.

 What is the difference between the Se7en+ and the Se7en?